grayzcale/Legacy-RBLX-CMD-Plugin/README.md

 Use this extremely versatile plugin to improve your workflow on Roblox Studio by quickly executing custom shortcuts.

 #### How to plugin works:
 When you press the shortcut key, a new object Chain is created.
 This object is responsible for handling all the Nodes in a refined matter.
 It kind of resembles the idea of a chain with perfect links between, hence the name *Chain*.
 The CommandNode always comes first in the Chain.
 The next Nodes are created as they are defined in your command script.
 All of the Nodes get inherited from a superclass called Node.
-This is to allow easy access to add extra nodes in the future and maintain good a code structure.
+This is to allow easy access to add extra nodes in the future and maintain good code structure.

 <br>